-Building on the success of the infill drilling program at Plymouth and initial drilling program at North Hartford in 2022, the Company conducted an aggressive drilling program in 2023 with a goal of establishing a preliminary resource at North Hartford in the Measured and Indicated category.
-A drilling program at North Hartford was completed in the spring of 2023 as a first step in furtherance of this plan.
+Building on the success of the infill drilling program at Plymouth and initial drilling program at North Hartford in 2022, the Company conducted an aggressive diamond drilling program at the North Hartford deposit in the spring of 2023.
+A fall 2024 infill drilling program is being considered at North Hartford and will be finalized upon completion of assay analysis of the 2023 drilling program.
+The goal of these drilling programs is to establish a resource at North Hartford in the Measured and Indicated category.